kerouac018502/Canadian-tax-calculator/README.md

    <li>[LibreOffice 7.2.5.2] (https://www.libreoffice.org/download/download/)</li>
    <li>[Python] (https://www.python.org/downloads/release/python-3810/)</li>
    <li>[ChromeDriver 98.0.4758.102] (https://chromedriver.chromium.org/downloads)</li>
+   <li>[Chromium based browser] (https://brave.com/download/)</li>
    <li>[Python site-packages] certifi, selenium, urllib3 installed in C:\Program Files\LibreOffice\program\python-core-3.8.10\lib\site-packages</li>
   <li>
 </ul>

 **How To Use**

+The spreadsheet must have a sheet named "Model" and a sheet named "Configuration".
+The "Configuration" spreadsheet must have the "driver", "browser", and "url" fields properly configured.
+Only chromium-based browsers will work.
+It has been tested using Brave wich is based on Chrome version 98.
+A chromedriver that matches the chromium version must be installed.
+Apparently any chromium based browser will work as expected.
+The Wealthsimple url is based on province.

 The Wealthsimple 2021 Free Income Tax Calculator supports the following web page input fields that are mapped to a corresponding LibreOffice Calc named range:
 * input field employmentIncome -> LibreOffice Calc named range IN_employmentIncome